 - Check to make sure that none of the following conditions are true:

-- For ShoWorks 2012 users, make sure Microsoft Office 2007 or older has never been installed on this machine.
-These versions conflict with ShoWorks 2012.
-If you have Office, it must be Office 2010 or 2013.
+- Make sure Microsoft Office 2007 or older has never been installed on this machine.
+These versions conflict with ShoWorks 2016.
+If you have Office, it must be Office 2010, 2013 or 2016.

-- For all versions of ShoWorks, make sure that you do not have more than one "version" of Microsoft Office installed on the machine.
+- Make sure that you do not have more than one "version" of Microsoft Office installed on the machine.
 For example, if you have both Microsoft Office 2007 AND Microsoft Office 2010 components on the same machine, ShoWorks becomes instable.

 - If you have Microsoft Office on the machine, make sure that you are not running the 64-bit version of Microsoft Office.
 64-bit Microsoft Windows is fine (and desireable).
 64-bit Microsoft Office is not.
 You must use the 32-bit version of Microsoft Office.
 To check for the version, see here for Office 2010 users and see here for Office 2013 users.

-- Check computer "Installed memory (RAM)" to ensure 8GB or more (if creating or editing custom reports) is installed.
+- Check computer "Installed memory (RAM)" to ensure 8GB or more is installed.
 See 7.1 and 7.2 below for a visual guide on how to do this.

 - If you have the minimum amount of memory (8GB), you can improve performance of ShoWorks by turnning off the ShoWorks "reminders" by opening ShoWorks and going to Tools>Options>Reminders, then clicking "Turn Off All Reminders".